What is a current account?

 How can I find the best bank account?

 Some current accounts are better than others.
-But this largely depends on your own financial circumstances.
+But it will be difficult to say one is the best definitively, which are the best bank accounts over the other.
+This is because how you choose your bank account largely depends on your own financial circumstances.

 You can use a comparison tool like the one above to compare current accounts.

 Different accounts offer different perks.
 For example cashback, free overdrafts, rewards or high interest.